dams/dams.github.com/_posts/2013-01-21-new-module-actionretry.markdown

 `AnyEvent::Retry`.
 However, it's highly configurable, more flexible and has more features.

-You can specify what's the code to try, but also what's the code to check that the code were successful .
+You can specify the code to try, but also a callback that will be executed to check the success or failure of the attempt.
 There is also a callback to execute code on failure.

 The module also supports different sleep strategies ( Constant, Linear,